Boston Celtics Head Coach Brad Stevens '99 Will Return to DePauw March 9 for Ubben Lecture

 October 28, 2019

 Brad Stevens, head coach of the NBA's Boston Celtics and 1999 graduate of DePauw University, has guided teams that have "overachieved at overachieving," according to the Wall Street Journal.
 On Monday, March 9, 2020, Stevens will return to DePauw to present a Timothy and Sharon Ubben Lecture.
-The program will begin at 7 p.m., with the venue to be announced at a later date.
+The program will begin at 7 p.m. in Kresge Auditorium, located in the Green Center for the Performing Arts.

 The visit by Stevens is the second Ubben Lecture to be announced for the coming academic year.
 Condoleezza Rice, who the New York Times called "one of the country’s most distinguished and widely respected diplomats," came to DePauw University on Tuesday, October 8.